Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         -   My Media Queries use of Flexbox css is extensive because whenever I tried to create text boxes and make them flex with the images, I encountered two problems:

             -   [i] **Space vs Size** - I couldn't fit enough text inside a box the same size as one of the about section's border images.
-I tried using two boxes in column formation (each one sized according to the image next to it), but then formatting the text in the two boxes to look conjoined gave me problems.
+I tried using two boxes in column-formation (each one sized according to the image next to it), but then formatting the text in the two boxes to look conjoined gave me problems.
 I tried flex-grow, flex-shrink and flex-basis, but to no avail.

             -   [ii] **Duality vs Binary** - I needed the about section to flex with both the columns and the rows of images bordering it, but with flex I either had the option of choosing to flex the text with the row of images or the column of images, never both.
             Therefore, I had to set different css rules for Media Queries spanning all the device sizes, from a tiny Galaxy Fold resolution to a 4K monitor resolution.

-            If ever confronted with trying to build an image border around an article of text again, I will use an alternative and more efficient way to do so.
+            If ever confronted with trying to build an image border around an article of text again, I will obviously use an alternative and more efficient way to do so.

 -   # Features